RickWeng/O-KEEFFE-Color/README.md

 # OKeeffeColor
-OKeeffeColor is a color package developed for R. Color palettes in the package were extracted by Georgie St Clair from Georgia O'Keeffe's paintings.
+OKeeffeColor is a color package developed for R. The package is in development.
+More color palettes will Color palettes in the package were extracted by Georgie St Clair from Georgia O'Keeffe's paintings.

 ## Installation
 ```